Frequently Asked Questions

 Q: Where do your dogs come from?

-A: Most of our dogs come from high kill shelters in Northern Mississippi.
+A: Some of our dogs come from high kill shelters in Northern Mississippi.
 Sadly, great dogs of all breeds and ages are euthanized daily due to overpopulation, lack of subsidized spay/neuter clinics, and inadequate funding.
 Many dogs also come from surrounding communities that do not have shelters.
 Without rescue, many of these dogs would end up on the streets.
 With the help of volunteers and fosters, it is our mission to save as many of these dogs as possible.

-Q: Where do your dogs go to?
+Q: Where do your dogs end up?

 A: Our dogs are adopted out either locally or to individuals who live outside of Mississippi.
 Some of our dogs are transported up north to be adopted via our partnership with the local humane society, Oktibbeha County Humane Society .
 The program helps us move unwanted dogs to places where they're in demand.
 Location is everything: Some cities have too many homeless dogs and puppies; others have waiting adopters.
 This program transports selected dogs and puppies from shelters and rescues in areas where there are more dogs and puppies than can be placed through adoption.
 They are transported to places where they get adopted, often within days.